tjphoton/CarND/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Recognition.md

 #### 4. Approach to find a solution
 With the choice of LeNet, the initial accuracy on the validation data is about 84%.
 With image data normalization, the validation accuracy improves to ~90%.

 ![LeNet Accuracy][image6]

-Even though the accuracy on the training set is high (surpasses 99% after just 10 epochs),  but the validation data set accuracy is low, indicating overfitting.
+Even though the accuracy on the training set is high (surpasses 99.8% after 20 epochs),  but the validation data set accuracy is relatively low (91.8%), indicating overfitting.

 Overfitting can be solved in a few ways, one is to add more data to make the model recognized more images in the hope to make it more make more generalized decision.
 We have already used the argumentation technique mentioned above to achieve this.
 Another way is to apply regularization.
-After apply dropout regularization on each convolution and fully connected layers (not on the final output layer) with keep_prob = 0.6, the validation accuracy improves to more than 95%.
+After apply dropout regularization on each convolution and fully connected layers (not on the final output layer) with keep_prob = 0.6, the validation accuracy improves to more than 97.0%.

 The other technique that were tried but did not immediately seem to improve the accuracy includes: histogram equalization, batch normalization, L2 regularization.

 My final model results were:
 * training set accuracy of 99.3%
-* validation set accuracy of 95.6%
+* validation set accuracy of 96.0%
-* test set accuracy of 94.2%
+* test set accuracy of 95.0%

 ![Improved Accuracy][image7]